The 15 most comfortable/best-fitting brands, ranked in descending order.

 11. VICTORIA’S SECRET

 The lingerie specialty store has brought thongs, tangas, peekaboo nighties and S&M-inspired teddies to a mainstream audience.
-The company says bestsellers include high-legged panties and bras that show lots of cleavage without lots of padding.
+The company says bestsellers include high-legged panties and bras that show lots of cleavage without lots of padding.12.CHAMPION

 Champion, a Sara Lee brand, makes underwear for men, women, boys and girls.
 It also sells those ubiquitous sweatpants and sweatshirts you see burly men wearing in the weight room at the gym.
 Women responded to the brand for because it’s comfortable, roomy and free of superfluous details.